chrisbcl/test-task/README.md

 ### Login page

-When the user isn't authenticated, the Login page is displayed:
+When the user isn't authenticated, the Login page is displayed with the authentication option available being the Google Authentication:

 ![login page screenshot](docs/login.png)

 ### Dashboard page

-After loggin in the dashboard will be displayed:
+After logging in the dashboard will be displayed:

 ![login page screenshot](docs/dashboard.png)